ZenithOmg/regression_crab/README.md

-# regression_crab
-Code for regression analysis on the Crab Age Prediction dataset.
-Predict crab age based on physical measurements.
-Includes preprocessing, feature engineering, model building, and evaluation.
+This repository contains the code for a regression analysis performed on the Crab Age Prediction dataset.
+The code includes data preprocessing, feature engineering, model building using various regression algorithms, hyperparameter tuning, and evaluation.
+The goal is to predict the age of crabs based on their physical measurements.
+The analysis utilizes popular machine learning libraries and follows best practices in regression modeling.
+The code is well-documented and can serve as a reference for similar regression tasks.